 The study of English engages with your enthusiasm for reading and literature, and introduces you to advanced critical thinking in the form of theoretical practice.
 You will analyse a wide range of texts (including film and digital narratives) to explore the cutting edge of English as well as the historical narratives that have helped form the canon.
 A mixture of thematic and chronological modules ensures a good grounding in genre, context and period.
 You will challenge assumptions about the production of narratives and their relationship to questions of authority and identity.
 The degree has a strong contemporary focus and provides highly valued employability skills.

 This part of the degree combines theoretical analysis of contemporary media, such as film, TV and digital media with practical skills in digital media, media writing and journalism.
 Particular focus is given to 'specialist journalism', such as film, music, fashion and sport journalism.
-You will be taught by academic staff who are current practitioners and researchers.
+You will be taught by academic staff that are current practitioners and researchers.
 Teaching staff includes: Robert Taffurelli former Editor of Film and TV Production Review and Managing Editor of one of London's largest publishing houses, and current film and media freelance journalist and Consultant Editor of IBE magazine.
 In addition, Carole Burns (http://www.caroleburns.com/) is author of Off the Page: Writers Talk About Beginnings, Endings, and Everything in Between (2008).
 Her nonfiction has been published in the Washington Post and the New York Times and her awards include: Artist Fellowship from the D.C.
 Commission on the Arts and Humanities and the Mary Roberts Rinehart National Award.

 Introductory modules like those offered in Literature, Contemporary Media and Journalism provide you with a taster of content, form and genre; while our attention to your academic skills will provide you with a theoretical 'toolbox' which you'll be able to call upon later during your degree.